-How Often Should You Water a Small Backyard Garden?
+- How Often to Water a Small Backyard Garden by Season

 Why Watering Frequency Is Not One-Size-Fits-All

-If you search online for a watering schedule, you will find answers that range from “water every day” to “water twice a week.”
+Look up watering schedules online, and you will find answers ranging from “every day” to “twice a week.”
 Both can be right.
-Both can also destroy your plants if applied without context.
+Both can kill your plants without the right context.

-A freshly planted seedling and a mature tomato plant growing in the same garden have completely different water needs.
+A freshly planted seedling and a mature tomato plant in the same garden have different water needs.
 The seedling needs gentle, consistent moisture to survive.
-The tomato plant needs deep, infrequent watering to encourage its roots to grow downward.
-Water them both daily, and the seedling might thrive while the tomato develops shallow roots that make it fragile for the rest of the season.
+The tomato plant needs deep, infrequent watering to push its roots downward.
+Water them both daily, and the seedling might thrive while the tomato develops shallow roots that leave it vulnerable to drought for the rest of the season.

 The same logic applies across soil types, seasons, and growth stages.
 Sandy soil dries out in a day.
 Clay soil holds water for nearly a week.
 A summer heatwave doubles your garden’s water demand.
 A rainy spring week may mean you do not need to water at all.